-The diagram below shows the relative proportions of our wholesale operating expenditure in 2020/21 accounted for by each segment.
+The diagram below shows the relative proportions of our wholesale operating expenditure accounted for by each segment.
 For typical NAV developments, served by bulk supplies, avoided costs arise in the treated water distribution activity, which makes up about two-thirds of our operating expenditure.
 Therefore, we consider avoided costs from that business segment.